Assistance programs in Carlisle and Cumberland County Pennsylvania.

-Low income families can get help from churches, charities, or the city of Carlisle Department of Health, Social and Human Service government grants.
-Residents can apply for help with rent or paying security deposits.
+Low income families can get financial help from churches, charities, or the city of Carlisle Department of Health, Social and Human Service government grants.
+Residents can apply for help with rent or paying security deposits or utility bill help.
 Or they can get free groceries or food from pantries as well as health or dental care from clinics.
 Public assistance is also offered from the Cumberland County Assistance Office.

 One option for residents is the federally funded Low-Income Home Energy Assistance Program (LIHEAP).
 People can apply to this program beginning in November of each year.
 The LIHEAP program provides free cash grants to help low to middle income households pay for their home heating fuel and bills during the wintertime.
 You need to apply at the Community Action Commission (phone (717) 232-2408).